CDCgov/BART-Survival/README.md

 \text{HR}_{marg} = \frac {E_{ij}[p_{[2]}]} {E_{ij}[p_{[1]}]}
 ```

-Uncertaintity intervals for the estimates are additionally generated from the posterior predictive distributions and naturally accompany the estimated point values.
+For users familiar with causal inference literature, these partial dependence functions are similar to the g-estimation and counterfactual outcomes methods common to the causal inference field.

+In addition to providing point estimates, the `BART-Survival` naturally generates bayesian credible intervals as a product of the posterior predictive distribution.
+The credible intervals can provide useful measure of uncertainty and allows for bayesian variants of hypothesis testing and statistical inference to be made on the estimates.

 #### Summary

-The BART-Survival package provide the algorithms necessary to complete the 3 major steps of the survival analysis.
+The `BART-Survival` package provide the algorithms necessary to complete the 3 major steps of the Survival analysis.

 1. Generate augmented dataset
 2. Train-predict-transform the BART model and estimates